Brisbane Heat: Big Bash League 2020-21 (BBL|10)

 Before the season, Jack Wildermuth re-joined Heat and Tom Cooper was signed by the Heat.
 Morné Morkel joined the club as a local player after gaining permanent residency in Australia.
 Overseas signings included Lewis Gregory and Dan Lawrence.
-Local Signings included James Bazley, former Rookie player in BBL|04, who joined Heat after 6 seasons, this time having full contract.
+Local Signings included James Bazley, a former Rookie player in BBL|04, who joined the Heat after 6 seasons, this time having a full contract.
 Ben Cutting, Matt Renshaw, James Pattinson, Josh Lalor and Jack Prestwidge left the club.
 Tom Banton left due to bio-bubble fatigue and was later replaced by Joe Denly.

 Big Bash League 2021-22

 Brisbane Heat finished 7th and missed the finals for the fourth time in five years.
-The side was heavily hit by COVID and was forced to field a team almost completely devoid of its squad.
+The side was heavily hit by COVID-19 and was forced to field a team almost completely devoid of its squad.